Help during the summer holidays

 Emergency time off for dependants

-Given the complex web of arrangements that may be in place in the summer, if the childcare you have arranged falls through, you are entitled to emergency time off for dependants, but this does not apply to planned time off.
+Given the complex web of arrangements that may be in place in the summer, if you are an employee and the childcare you have arranged falls through at short notice, you are legally entitled to unpaid emergency time off for dependants, but this does not apply to planned time off.
+Again, your employer may offer more generous or flexible terms so it is worth checking your workplace policy.